mrodrise/cimc/README.md

 * Go to the Implementation tab and copy the Scoring End-point at the top.
 You will use this as SCORING_URL in either the IBM Cloud Runtime Environment Variable.
 * On your Watson Studio project page, got to the Services tab on the top menu bar, and navigate to the Watson Machine Learning service you created earlier.
 Double-click the service, go to Service Credentials -> View Credentials.

-###C. Include the new credentials in the project
+### C. Include the new credentials in the project

-Edit the file server/routes/credentials_cimc and modify all the credentials (name, password, urls and call).
+Edit the file [credentials_cimc](server/routes/credentials_cimc) and modify all the credentials (name, password, urls and call).
 The code is commented to oriented you.

 In the url part you have to detail where the services is implemented, for example: